3.1. Designing Your Course For a Mobile Experience

 unit, keep the mobile experience in mind.
 Whenever possible, use mobile-

 ready assessment types.
-If you use assessment types that are not supported
+If you use assessment types that are not supported on

 able to complete assignments that contain unsupported assessment types using